Honeybush Tea: Sweet, Caffeine Free Kratom Tea

 Kratom Tea Overview

 Kratom is an evergreen tree which is native to Southeast Asia.
 The leaves have been consumed for their desirable properties for thousands of years.
 At lower serving sizes, kratom tea is energizing.
-However, when a larger serving size is consumed, the effects flip, and it can be a social beverage and bring a calm chill, soothing the restless mind.
+However, when a larger serving size is consumed, the effects are different.
+It’s a great beverage for relaxing and socializing – it can bring calm feelings and soothe a restless mind.

-One of the reasons why kratom tea never really kicked off in the United States was because it was difficult to brew.
-Traditionally, kratom tea leaves were simmered over a fire for three hours before being consumed.
-However, with a little research, we’ve developed a revolutionary brewing method that cuts the brew time down to just 20 minutes!
+One of the reasons why kratom tea never really kicked off in the United States was because it was difficult to get kratom leaves instead of powder, and people didn’t know how to brew it.
+Traditionally, kratom tea leaves are simmered over a fire for three hours before the tea is ready.
+Most Americans would gawk at the idea of spending three hours brewing tea each day.
+Tea in the U.S. is typically made one cup at a time, not in large batches for entire communities.
+However, kratom tea most certainly does not have to take this long to make.
+With a little research, we’ve developed a brewing method that cuts the steep time down to just 20 minutes!

 Honeybush Tea and Red Dragon Kratom